-Cumbria LEP has started work on the new Cumbria Local Industrial Strategy which will decide the county’s economic priorities through to 2030.
+Cumbria LEP is developing the new Cumbria Local Industrial Strategy which will decide the county’s economic priorities through to 2030.

 We want to work in partnership to develop the strategy which will highlight Cumbria’s strengths and make a compelling case to Government and the private sector for investment in the county.